 Gill Ashton – Dietitian with specialist interest in allergy

 Shabnam Bashir – Dietitian with specialist interest in allergy

 Medical day case manager:

-We hold one of the only multi-disciplinary clinics in the West Midlands for children with simple and complex allergies.
+We hold multi-disciplinary clinics in the West Midlands for children with simple and complex allergies.
 These would include food, airborne, drug and multiple allergies.
 We would also review, if appropriate, your asthma and eczema management to ensure your child is in optimal health.

 You will be seen by one of our team and we will talk to you about your concerns, with regard to allergy.